Parallel server systems with cancel-on-completion redundancy: Introduction

 A more specific definition of the model is as follows.
 There are $n$ identical servers, processing work at unit rate.
 New jobs arrive as a Poisson process of rate $\lambda^n n$.
 There is a finite set of job classes, and an arriving job is of class $j$ with probability $\pi_j^n$.
 A class $j$ job consists of $d_j$ components, which are placed on $d_j$ servers selected uniformly at random; the components' sizes (workloads) $(\xi^{(j)}_1,\ldots, \xi^{(j)}_{d_j})$ are drawn according to an exchangeable distribution $F_j$.
 Each server processes its work (components of different jobs) in the First-Come-First-Served order.
-A class $j$ job is completed as soon as $k_j$ components of the job complete their service, at which point the remaining $d_j -k_j$ components of the job are ``canceled'' and immediately removed from the their corresponding servers; we will call this $(d_j,k_j)$-c.o.c. redundancy.
+A class $j$ job service is complete as soon as $k_j$ components (with $k_j \le d_j$) of the job complete their service, at which point the unfinished service of the remaining $d_j -k_j$ components of the job is ``canceled;'' we will call this $(d_j,k_j)$-c.o.c. redundancy.
 We study both the system with a fixed $n$ and the mean-field asymptotic regime when $n\to\infty$, $\lambda^n \to \lambda$, and $\pi^n_j \to \pi_j$ for all $j$.